Center for Environmental Health Directory

 Director: Gena Gallinger, MS

-• coordinating the Center’s response to the public regarding environmental health issues;
+• Coordinates the Center’s public response to environmental health issues

-• coordinating community involvement and public participation for a wide range of programs across Center bureaus and divisions;
+• Coordinates community involvement and public participation for a wide range of programs across Center bureaus and divisions

-• identifying educational and outreach needs for diverse audiences and conducting audience evaluation projects to better understand preconceptions, beliefs, and behaviors with the goal of informing or driving behavior change to improve public health;
+• Identifies educational and outreach needs for diverse audiences and conducting audience evaluation projects to better understand preconceptions, beliefs, and behaviors to improve public health

-• supporting CEH outreach efforts by developing communication plans, key messages, and designing and preparing information packages;
+• Develops communication plans, key messages, and designing and preparing materials

-• working with DOH’s Public Affairs group on promotional items, media campaigns, printing, and distribution for all materials targeted for the public;
+• Works with the State Health Department’s Public Affairs group on graphic design, promotional items, media campaigns, printing, and distribution for all materials targeted for the public

-• managing the Environmental Health Infoline and the center mail log;
+• Manages the Environmental Health Infoline and the center mail log

-• overseeing the Hudson River Fish Advisory Outreach Program;
+• Oversees the Hudson River Fish Advisory Outreach Program

 Assistant Director: Kevin Malone, MPH